CUC Affiliate Partnerships

 Criteria

-To become a Partner, the group must satisfy certain criteria:
+To become an Affiliate, the group must satisfy certain criteria:

-• The group has a mission statement and principles consistent with those of the CUC;
+• The group has a vision and mission statement and values consistent with those of the CUC;

-• The group is able to demonstrate, by virtue of historical and future reports and plans, that its actions are consistent with its mission and principles.
+• The group is able to demonstrate, by virtue of historical and future reports and plans, that its actions are consistent with its mission and values.

 Organization